Erneststylz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Save current state of directory
+script that duplicates the last line of the file iacta The file iacta will be in the working directory